 - Use millet as a replacement for rice in risotto.

 - Millet is a great gluten free replacement for couscous.

 Simple Fermented Millet

 This is a basic recipe for fermented millet that can be used as a base for all sorts of other dishes.
-See the section below for six different ways to serve fermented millet.
+See the section above for six different ways to serve fermented millet.

 - Cook Time: 15 min